MarkusBordihn/BOs-Dynamic-Progression-and-Difficulty/README.md

 With each kill you will earn experience points for a specific areas and weapon classes, which is used to adjust the progression and difficulty per player dynamically.

 This means new players will not get killed every few seconds and experience players will get a harder time to kill mobs and need to find new strategies and better equipment.

+Depending on your preferred weapons the durability of the items will be also automatically adjusted so that you can play with an axe or even with a hoe.

 ## 🎱 Commands